 What is expected from you?

-- Requests should be placed using the 'Request Digitisation' link on your reading list
+- Requests should be placed using the 'Request Digitisation' link on your resource list

-- Module code, student numbers, & reading list time period are also required
+- Module code, student numbers, & resource list time period are also required

 - That digitised readings only form a reasonable proportion of the recommended reading for a module